TheresaUlwahn/project-movies/README.md

 # Project Movies

-A multi-page site built in React application that fethces the latest popular movies with an API on one page.
+A multi-page site built in React application that fetches the latest popular movies with an API on one page.
 With links sending you to a second page with details about the movie.

 #### :clapper::clapper::clapper::clapper::clapper::clapper: